-NIH scientists reflect on gains in emerging infectious disease awareness, research and responseDecember 11th, 2012 in Diseases, Conditions, Syndromes /
+NIH scientists reflect on gains in emerging infectious disease awareness, research and responseDecember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 In a new essay, National Institute of Allergy and Infectious Diseases director Anthony S. Fauci, M.D., and David Morens, M.D., reflect on what has been learned about emerging infectious diseases (EIDs) in the two decades since a major report from the U.S. Institute of Medicine rekindled interest in this important topic.